La Isla Bonita: Commercial performance

-In the UK Singles Chart, "La Isla Bonita" debuted at number five on April 4, 1987, and climbed to number one three weeks later, spending two weeks at the summit and eleven weeks overall.
+In the UK singles chart, "La Isla Bonita" debuted at number five on April 4, 1987, and climbed to number one three weeks later, spending two weeks at the summit and eleven weeks overall.
 It became Madonna's fourth UK number-one single.
 According to the Hull Daily Mail, it sold only 50,000 copies the week it reached the top, making it the lowest-selling UK number one in five years.
 The single was certified gold by the British Phonographic Industry (BPI) for shipments of over 400,000 units, with total sales reported at 421,760 as of 2008.
 In France, it became Madonna's first chart-topper, spending three weeks at number one and earning a gold certification from the Syndicat National de l'Édition Phonographique (SNEP) for 500,000 units sold; total sales exceed 620,000 copies.
-Elsewhere in Europe, the song reached number one in Switzerland, West Germany, and Austria, and topped the European Hot 100 Singles chart on the week of June 13, 1987.
+Elsewhere in Europe, the song reached number one in Switzerland, West Germany, and Austria.
+It topped the European Hot 100 Singles chart on the week of June 13, 1987, and became the continent's biggest single of the year.
 It also charted within the top ten in Ireland, Norway, the Netherlands, Sweden, and Spain.